Forest-Economics-Goettingen/woodValuationDE/README.md

 <h3>Output</h3>

 A vector with wood revenues per unit volume [EUR m<sup>-3</sup>].
-The volume refers to the salable wood volume, provided by
+The volume refers to the share of salable wood volume, which is provided by
 <a href="#fct_vol_salable"><i>vol_salable()</i></a>.

 <h3>Application</h3>